samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 | Viewed once or described | 01–43 | 44–53 | 54–73 | 74–00 |
 | False destination | 01–50 | 51–00 | — | — |

-***Familiarity.*** Here are the meanings of the terms in the table’s Familiarity column:
+***Familiarity.*** Here are the meanings of the terms in the table's Familiarity column:

 * "Permanent circle" means a permanent teleportation circle whose sigil sequence you know.
-* "Linked object" means you possess an object taken from the desired destination within the last six months, such as a book from a wizard’s library.
+* "Linked object" means you possess an object taken from the desired destination within the last six months, such as a book from a wizard's library.
 * "Very familiar" is a place you have visited often, a place you have carefully studied, or a place you can see when you cast the spell.
-* "Seen casually" is a place you have seen more than once but with which you aren’t very familiar.
+* "Seen casually" is a place you have seen more than once but with which you aren't very familiar.
-* "Viewed once or described" is a place you have seen once, possibly using magic, or a place you know through someone else’s description, perhaps from a map.
+* "Viewed once or described" is a place you have seen once, possibly using magic, or a place you know through someone else's description, perhaps from a map.
-* "False destination" is a place that doesn’t exist.
-Perhaps you tried to scry an enemy’s sanctum but instead viewed an illusion, or you are attempting to teleport to a location that no longer exists.
+* "False destination" is a place that doesn't exist.
+Perhaps you tried to scry an enemy's sanctum but instead viewed an illusion, or you are attempting to teleport to a location that no longer exists.

-***Mishap.*** The spell’s unpredictable magic results in a difficult journey.
+***Mishap.*** The spell's unpredictable magic results in a difficult journey.
 Each teleporting creature (or the target object) takes 3d10 Force damage, and the DM rerolls on the table to see where you wind up (multiple mishaps can occur, dealing damage each time).

-***Similar Area.*** You and your group (or the target object) appear in a different area that’s visually or thematically similar to the target area.
+***Similar Area.*** You and your group (or the target object) appear in a different area that's visually or thematically similar to the target area.
 You appear in the closest similar place.
-If you are heading for your home laboratory, for example, you might appear in another person’s laboratory in the same city.
+If you are heading for your home laboratory, for example, you might appear in another person's laboratory in the same city.

 ***Off Target.*** You and your group (or the target object) appear 2d12 miles away from the destination in a random direction.
 Roll 1d8 for the direction: **1**, east; **2**, southeast; **3**, south; **4**, southwest; **5**, west; **6**, northwest; **7**, north; or **8**, northeast.